Updated June 2021

 A police officer who has reasonable and probable grounds to believe a person has disobeyed a protection order may enforce the order, using reasonable force if necessary 11.

 A person who disobeys a protection order may be charged with a criminal offence under s.
 127 of the Criminal Code.
-If they are found guilty, they can be sentenced to up to two years in jail.
+If they are found guilty, they can be sentenced to time in jail.

 1 Section 183 (1)